iCliniq Logo

 • Vitamin D or nutritional deficiency.

-• Conditions like HIV, anemia, kidney diseases, cancer, heavy metal poisoning affect the child's immune system and cause a delay in tooth eruption.
+• Conditions like HIV, anemia, kidney diseases, cancer, and heavy metal poisoning affect the child's immune system and cause a delay in tooth eruption.

 • Long-term medications like Phenytoin can affect normal tooth development.